Thursday, April 14, 2011

 photo by Alice Lum

-The outspoken Rev. Dr. Abbott E. Kittredge moved in next door at No. 711.
+The outspoken Rev. Dr. Abbott E. Kittredge moved in next door at 711 Park Avenue.
 The year he began renting the house, 1885, was an election year and he used the pulpit in the Madison Avenue Reformed Church to instruct his flock on “How Christians Should Vote.”
-Railing against Tammany whom he called “organized iniquity,” he said “If the Republican Party had not the courage to place in its platform a word of commendation for those who have sought to restore to law its majesty in this community, you and I will not indorse such cowardice.”
+Railing against Tammany Hall, which he called “organized iniquity,” he said, “If the Republican Party had not the courage to place in its platform a word of commendation for those who have sought to restore to law its majesty in this community, you and I will not endorse such cowardice.”

 The silver-tongued orator earned $10,000 a year as pastor.
 At his installation the church, which had a membership at the time of 250, was packed with over 1,200 persons.

-F. T. Swift was staying at No. 711 in 1903 when he had the misfortune of riding along in the car of Veryl Preston, a Director of the American Steel Hoop Company.
-Mr. Preston was clocked by bicycle Policeman Whitman making the block in 10 seconds when it should have taken the car 22 seconds.
-Swift was arrested along with Preston who “denied that he had exceeded the legal limit of speed, and with his friends held an impromptu indignation meeting in the station house,” according to the New York Times.
+F. T. Swift was staying at No. 711 in 1903 when he had the misfortune of being a passenger in the automobile of Veryl Preston, a Director of the American Steel Hoop Company.
+Preston was clocked by bicycle Policeman Whitman making the block in 10 seconds when it should have taken the car twice that long.
+Swift was arrested along with Preston who “denied that he had exceeded the legal limit of speed, and with his friends held an impromptu indignation meeting in the station house,” according to The New York Times.

-The Kittredge family had four servants living with them during this time -- a staff which changed regularly, but remained mostly Irish.
+The Kittredge family had four servants living with them at the time--a staff which changed regularly, but remained mostly Irish.

-The Kittredges left in 1912 when the house was sold to Lincoln Cromwell, an affluent textile merchant.
+The Kittredges left 711 Park Avenue in 1912 when the house was sold to Lincoln Cromwell, an affluent textile merchant.
 The Cromwell children received the best schooling and privileges available to them.
 Unspeakable tragedy struck the family early in the summer of 1925.
-The Cromwell’s 21-year old daughter, Elizabeth Mary, a recent debutante, left on the steamship Veendam with her cousin Mrs. Stocks Miller of Chicago for a summer in Europe.
+The Cromwell’s 21-year-old daughter, Elizabeth Mary, a recent debutante, left on the steamship Veendam with her cousin, Mrs. Stocks Miller of Chicago, for a summer in Europe.
 The Junior League girl was drowned at sea on the crossing.

-Five years later Gustave Nassauer was living next door in No. 709.
+Five years later, Gustave Nassauer was living next door at 709 Park Avenue.
 A real estate operator and art collector, he was well known nationally in both fields.

 By 1935, when Mrs. Lincolm Cromwell hosted a tea in honor of Lady Grenfell, wife of Sir Wilfred Grenfell, only Nos.
-709 and 711 of the row of 12 houses remained standing – modern apartment buildings having replaced their neighbors.
-As Park Avenue was widened, the houses lost their brownstone stoops.
+709 and 711 of the row of 12 houses remained standing–modern apartment buildings having replaced their neighbors.
+When Park Avenue was widened, the houses lost their brownstone stoops.

 No. 709 was converted into apartments, however Mrs. Cromwell continued to live on in No. 711 until her death in May of 1963.
-Shortly thereafter the family sold the house to Texas philanthropist and art collector Robert Tobin.
-Tobin moved in and purchased No. 709 as a guesthouse for visiting friends.
+Shortly thereafter, the family sold the house to Texas philanthropist and art collector Robert Tobin, who moved in and purchased No. 709 as a guesthouse for visiting friends.

 When Tobin died in 2000, Alfred Naman purchased No. 709, moving into one of the apartments while starting an exterior renovation that included removing layers of paint from the brick and brownstone.